SabineEmden/etch-a-sketch/README.md

  - Command line basics for file management and version control

 ## Acknowledgement
- This line of code in Andrea Bertos' [repo](https://github.com/Tussis88/Etch-A-Sketch) was the essential clue I needed to implement the progressive darkening effect:
+ This line of code in Andrea Bertos' [Etch-A-Sketch solution](https://github.com/Tussis88/Etch-A-Sketch) was the essential clue I needed to implement a first version of the progressive darkening effect:
  `let opacityValue = parseFloat(pixel.target.style.opacity || 0);`

+ After I found Andrea's code, it took me two more days to come up with me own solution for the progressive darkening effect.